Compulife Software, Inc.

 Which brings me to another very common question that I get from agents: “How do I improve my search engine rankings?”
 Apparently everyone wants to be on the first page of Google.
 One of the things search engines look at is traffic.
 Just suppose that hundreds of people visited your site to do free comparisons and only a handful actually bought life insurance.

 What do you call that?
 Traffic.
 How bad is that?
 If you want search engine optimization, you need traffic, so whether you are in need of New York SEO or Texas SEO, you’ve got to be sure of what type of customer base and traffic you want coming in.
 And how much work did you do to serve up all those free comparisons?
 Virtually none.
 The work you do is to deal with the handful of people who actually saw something that they liked and contacted you.
+Thus, it is always prudent to contact digital marketing agencies similar to iTonic, or others in your vicinity.
+This could give your business the desired boost by assisting them to recognize the marketing goals and work on the same.

 A small slice of a very large pie is much bigger than the whole of a very small pie!